Ramirez-rz/omega/README.md

         - Keep an analysis of different due pay dates of the credit cards, automate of suggest a flow to do it depending on the analysis, and show all the process or reasoning behind the payment plan suggested and the result, saving some money and debt.

-### Essential tools
-   To make this possible, we use a specialized tool called Plaid, that is a secure financial connectivity provider allowing us to connect multiple banks and user cards to access up-to-date information about accounts, balances, credit limits, and payment dates, all without storing sensitive information.

-        What Plaid Does?
-            - Securely connect to multiple banks without storing user credentials.
-            - Access real-time financial data, such as balances, transactions, and due dates.
-            - Authenticate payments and transfers authorized by the user through encrypted banking channels.
-            - Standardize integrations using Open Banking APIs, making it possible to interact with different financial institutions in a unified way.

-        Why Plaid?
-            - Analyze each user's financial status across multiple banks.
-            - Detect debts or upcoming payment deadlines.
-            - Guarantee compliance with financial regulations like PSD2 and Open Banking standards.

 ### Programming Tools